 Data related to businesses is usually shared in PDF files as large tables, despite Excel spreadsheets being better suited for viewing, editing, and manipulating tabular data.

-Have you ever spent hours manually copying data from a PDF document into an Excel spreadsheet – or had to try multiple PDF to Excel converters?
+Have you ever spent hours manually copying data from a PDF document into an Excel spreadsheet – or had to try more than one PDF to Excel converter?
 If yes, you know how crucial it is to find a more efficient method.

 In this article, we cover the three most comprehensive and efficient methods of extracting data from PDF to Excel using Microsoft Excel, Adobe Acrobat and Nanonets.